-Plaintiff's counsel claims to seek attorneys' fees of one third not to exceed \$39,600 and include all necessary information in a motion for final approval.
+Plaintiff's counsel claims to seek attorneys' fees not to exceed one third of the gross award and to include all necessary information in a separate motion for approval of negotiated attorneys' fees.
+(Lapuyade, Decl. ¶68; Points & Auth. at p.
+24:20-24.)
 Accordingly, at the time of final approval the court can and may award a lesser amount of attorneys' fees.
 The fees motion should provide a fully supported lodestar analysis, including time/billing statements and justification for the billing rates claimed.
-Similarly, the motion includes a declaration from plaintiff describing his assistance justifying the proposed service award and the quote from the proposed administrator appears reasonable.